 Women's participation was high in most pilots and actions.
-In general, a trend towards higher women participation was observed in activities addressed to vulnerable people or to groups with traditional higher female representation (e.g. nurses).
-On the contrary, women participation levels were lower where less vulnerable groups were addressed (university students, government representatives), or the covered topic was from fields perceived as traditionally manly, such as STEM areas.
+In general, a trend towards higher women participation was observed in activities addressed to people in situation of financial vulnerability or groups with traditional higher female representation (e.g. nurses).
+On the contrary, women participation levels were lower where less financially vulnerable groups were addressed (university students, government representatives), or the covered topic was from fields perceived as traditionally manly, such as STEM areas.

 In Community approaches and Household visits women participation was above 49% in all pilots where these activities were implemented.
 Reaching over 70% in the case of the Community approaches implemented in Padova (Italy), and the Household visits in Croatia and Slovenia.
-It must be noted that both actions targeted solely vulnerable groups.
+It must be noted that both actions targeted solely groups under financially vulnerable contexts.
 On the contrary, the different workshops implemented (DIY, Support to financial schemes and Health) showed different female participation levels depending on the participant characteristics.